-Mitsubishi Motors is one of the world’s leading automotive manufacturers that’s been on the market for more than a century.
-With a global presence and a large number of stakeholders, Mitsubishi relies heavily on its supply chain; and naturally, timely improvements are paramount for the fluent functioning of a large corporation.
-Experiencing certain frictions in the functioning of the supply chain, Mitsubishi needed some serious rework done on it.
-Intersog offered just the right set of solutions to make sufficient improvements that would ensure coherent cooperation between all the involved stakeholders.
+Mitsubishi Motors has been one of the world’s leading automotive manufacturers in the market for over a century.
+With a global presence and many stakeholders, Mitsubishi relies heavily on its supply chain; naturally, timely improvements are paramount for the fluent functioning of a large corporation.

 Mitsubishi Motors Corporation is one of the world’s largest automakers headquartered in Minato, Tokyo, Japan.
 Since 2016, the corporation has been a part of the Renault-Nissan-Mitsubishi Alliance - the world’s third-largest automaker.

 The legacy app used by Mitsubishi ran on the IBM AS400 server and was only partially automated, which did not suffice.
-What the corporation needed was a robust online supply chain solution that would encompass the entire logistics process starting with auto parts and steel suppliers and ending with subcontractors and distributors.
-Mitsubishi did not want to change the system completely, but rather went for the overhaul option, and Intersog offered a web application integrated with a DB2 base that was already used on the IBM AS400 server.
+What the corporation needed was a robust online supply chain solution that would encompass the entire logistics process, starting with auto parts and steel suppliers and ending with subcontractors and distributors.
+Mitsubishi did not want to change the system entirely but instead went for the overhaul option, and Intersog offered a web application integrated with a DB2 base that was already used on the IBM AS400 server.

 Being one of the leading automotive manufacturers, Mitsubishi relies on a large number of stakeholders, and the efficient cooperation between all the involved parties is pivotal.
 The partnership between Intersog and Mitsubishi has reached its intended results as we’ve built a web-based supply chain management system.

-We also enabled flexible permission settings that allow the right people to access the right information, so that stakeholders can only access the data they are supposed to access.
-The new system reduces the probability of human error, ensures the safety and security of data, fosters communication, and generally boosts the efficiency of the company.
+We also enabled flexible permission settings that allow the right people to access the correct information, so stakeholders can only access the data they are supposed to access.
+The new system reduces the probability of human error, ensures the safety and security of data, fosters communication, and generally boosts the company's efficiency.